University Catalog 2024-25

 Research Interests: Commodity Marketing, Agribusiness, Industrial Organization

 An accelerated Master of Science program is available for students currently enrolled in the undergraduate economics, agricultural economics, and agribusiness programs at North Dakota State University.
-Students will be required to complete 30 credits consisting of 16 graduate-level didactic credits (600/700 level), maintain a graduate GPA of 3.0, and complete a thesis or paper.
+Students will be required to complete 30 credits consisting of at least 16 graduate-level didactic credits (600/700 level), maintain a graduate GPA of 3.0, and complete a thesis or paper.

-Nine (9) of the didactic credits can be used to meet the requirement for the Bachelor of Science (B.S.) degree.
 Graduate stipend or assistantship will not be provided until B.S. degree is granted.
 However, students are eligible for hourly funding (i.e., time slip) if available at any time after being accepted into the accelerated MS program.
 Upon completion of the B.S. degree requirement, students are eligible for assistantships pending availability.
 Differential tuition applies.
 Graduate tuition rates will apply to graduate level courses while undergraduate tuition applies to undergraduate courses.

 Eligibility and Admission